 Over the last 20 years, there have been major advancements in maintenance technology.
-Evolutions—whether in Computerized Maintenance Management Software (CMMS) or Enterprise Asset Management (EAM) systems, such as Maximo—have focused almost exclusively on streamlining workflows and controlling costs by facilitating preventive maintenance regimens.
+Evolutions—whether in Computerized Maintenance Management System (CMMS) software or Enterprise Asset Management (EAM) systems, such as Maximo—have focused almost exclusively on streamlining workflows and controlling costs by facilitating preventive maintenance regimens.

 The Industrial Internet of Things (IIoT) is distinguished from previous generations of maintenance technology by its focus on assets.
 Thanks to the increasing use of sensing devices, the IIoT is already generating enormous troves of condition data and providing new insights into asset performance that maintenance and reliability (M&R) professionals can use to optimize strategies.